 As part the Governor’s Arizona Water Initiative, the Arizona Department of Water Resources (ADWR) has divided the state into 22 “Planning Areas” and is holding public meetings in each to address possible future water supply/demand imbalances.
 Among the first planning areas up for discussion are the Cochise Planning area, home to thousands of wintering Sandhill Cranes, and both the upper and lower San Pedro River, a waterway vital to forty percent of the nation’s avian diversity.

 Ongoing planning efforts will have material impact on birds and their habitats.
-Check out the links below to learn more about each area and how you can get engaged.
+Check out the links below to learn more about the planning process, dig into each area, and find out how you can get engaged.

 Interested in attending an upcoming ADWR planning meeting?
 You can find links to the ADWR's meeting schedules as well as other action opportunities on our Take Action page.